Disclosure: We were guests of the Ritz-Carlton, Laguna Niguel for purposes of this review. All opinions are my own.

 We could see clearly why locals from Orange County love dining at Raya.
 I still am craving the fresh Lobster tacos and spicy Piloncillo Prawns weeks later.
 The chocolate churros with pecan brittle ice cream and butterscotch pudding for dessert were a sweet kiss goodnight after an unforgettable dinner.

-Our stay was brief but fantastic.
+Our stay was brief after our visit to Disneyland but fantastic.
 The next morning, we had to leave for LegoLand, but I would highly recommend a long stay at the Ritz Carlton Laguna Niguel for families of all ages who love a great resort on the ocean.

 We absolutely plan to return next year, when Harry is 5, and can better appreciate all of the cool Eco Adventure excursions that the Ritz offers for kids ages 5 to 16.
 While I relax and splurge on luxurious spa treatments.